theobald-software/theobald-software.github.io/_includes/_content/en/bw-hierarchies/table-output.md

 - **NodeText:**
 The description text of the node.
 This column is only created when the [extraction setting](./hierarchies-extraction-settings) **Fetch description texts** is active.
 - **DateFrom:**
-Date from which the node is valid
+Date from which the node is valid.
 - **DateTo:**
 Date the node is valid to.
 - **Link:**